turingschool-examples/robodoku_spec_harness/README.md

 The spec harness will attempt to chomp a single newline off the end of your output, if one is present.

+### Note on puzzle difficulty

+The sample puzzles and solutions for this spec harness were culled from various online sudoku sites and the labeled difficulties are based on how the original sources labeled them.

+However what may be difficult for a human solver may not be so difficult for a computer, and vice versa.
+It's entirely possible that certain algorithms might breeze through a "hard" puzzle but struggle with a "medium."